josherrickson/rrelaxiv/README.md

 There are two functions for interfacing with the RELAX-IV solver.
 The first, `RELAX_IV()`, is intended for most users and includes a simplified interface and input sanitization.
-It's inputs are characteristics of the graph, and it returns the flow across each edges.
+Its inputs are characteristics of the graph, and it returns the flow across each edges.

 For advanced usage, consider the `.RELAX_IV()` function.
 This features no input